 Fermentools Starter Kit Makes Fermenting Easy

 I recently tried out the Fermentools Starter Kit created by Matt Gross, founder of Fermentools.
-I made a quart sized batch of Spicy Carrot-Kraut using the starter kit, along with my own quart sized canning jar.
+I made one quart of Spicy Carrot-Kraut using the starter kit, along with my own quart-sized canning jar.
 It was super easy to do and I liked using this system better than my large crock or glass bowl that I’ve used in the past.

-The Fermentools fermenting system allows you to make small batches in canning jars that are easy to transfer right to your refrigerator or a cool spot when the food is ready to eat.
+- The Fermentools fermenting system allows you to make small batches in canning jars that are easy to transfer to your refrigerator or a cool spot when the food is ready to eat.

 Fermentools Starter Kit – Contents

 The Fermentools Starter kit comes with a one pound package of Ancient Himalayan Salt, airlock, stainless steel lid, rubber stopper, rubber gasket, rubber ring, and glass weight.
 A handy booklet is also included with instructions for assembling the kit for use, instructions for fermenting your foods, and recipes.